 In 2013, Tinubu helped merge several parties to form the All Progressives Congress (APC).
 In 2014, he supported Muhammadu Buhari for president and stepped aside for Yemi Osinbajo to be vice president.

 And in 2015, Buhari won, ending 16 years of PDP rule, the first time an opposition party defeated a sitting president.
 Tinubu stayed very powerful in government and supported Buhari again in 2019.
-In 2020, party troubles, including removing APC chairman Adams Oshiomole, were seen as attempts to weaken Tinubu’s future presidential ambition.
+In 2020, internal party conflicts led to the removal of Adams Oshiomhole as APC chairman, with some observers interpreting the move as an attempt to weaken Bola Ahmed Tinubu’s presidential ambitions.

 Becoming President